Student Employment Handbook

 For more information about Veterans Affairs at Norwich please visit www.norwich.edu/va

-Students obtaining degrees online are considered for a variety of scholarship awards based on their admission application through the College of Graduate and Continuing Studies.
-Please click here for more detailed information regarding scholarships available for online Degree Completion and Graduate students.
+Students obtaining degrees in our online degree programs are considered for a variety of scholarship awards based on their admission application through the College of Graduate and Continuing Studies.
+Please click here for more detailed information regarding scholarships available for online Degree Completion and Graduate Studies.